-(including, but not limited to, a letter detailing the complaint and evidence or proof to support complaint).
-Explain the situation completely and accurately in a well-written document that:

-- a.
-Outlines the situation

-- b.
-States your position

-- c.
-Requests your desired outcome or solution
+- Compose a Letter.
+The complainant shall explain the situation completely and accurately in a wellwritten document that: - a.
+Outlines the situation. - b.
+States their position as to why the complaint needs to escalate. - c.
+Requests the desired outcome or solution.

-Checklist for Students Submitting Grievances
+Checklist for Submitting a Complaint

-- 1. Student name - 2.
-Date you are filing the grievance - 3.
-Program (For example: MA, DA, VN, PTA, RAD, etc.) - 4.
-The office or individual the grievance is against - 5.
-Location, date, and time the alleged incident occurred - 6.
-Full names of all witnesses (First and last names, middle initial if available) - 7.
-Reason or basis for grievance: - a.
-List the policy or procedure or norm that was allegedly violated - Why you believe the action or behavior is an alleged violation (description of the specific action or behavior that occurred) - Date and details of informal discussion with individual(s), regarding the alleged incident. - Date and details of informal discussion with Program Director or Director of Education regarding the alleged incident (if appropriate) - 10.
-Resolution or remedy being sought - 2.
+- Student name - Date of filing the complaint. - Program (For example: MA, DA, VN, PTA, RAD, etc.). - The department or individual the complaint is lodged against. - Location, date, and time the alleged incident(s) occurred. - Full names of all witnesses (First and last names, middle initial if available). - Reason or basis for complaint: - List the policy or procedure or standard that was allegedly violated. - Why is the action or behavior an alleged violation (description of the specific action or behavior that occurred). - Resolution or remedy being sought. - 2.
 Be thorough.
-Please remember that the grievance documentation stating your position and desired outcome is a key component used to evaluate the situation, along with feedback from witness(es) or persons with direct knowledge, deans, faculty and administration.
-This letter may be your only opportunity to communicate the situation and your desired resolution. - 3.
-Include any and all supporting documentation that you feel will help clearly state and support your position.
-A well written letter is best supported by examples or attestations from other students, faculty or staff when applicable.
+Please remember that the complaint documentation stating your position and desired outcome is a key component used to evaluate the situation, along with feedback from witness(es) or person(s) with direct knowledge, Program Directors, faculty, and administration. - Include any and all supporting documentation that will help clearly state and support your position. - Have questions?
+Please email ACC Feedback at ACCFeedback@americancareercollege.edu.